The Adventures of

 Mrs. Duck looked over at Isadora, who, still snickering, nodded in confirmation.

-Isadora watched Mrs. Ducks retreating figure and then she elbowed A.G.
+Isadora watched Mrs. Ducks retreating figure, then she and AG hopped out of the wagon too.
+Isadora elbowed A.G.
 Bear in the ribs.
 Watch this! she giggled.

 SssnnnnaaaAAAAARRRRRRRRRRK! went Isadora.